Bank of America is one of the largest banks in the United States.

 One of the most important things to compare when choosing a checking account is the fees each account charges.

-Bank of America’s Core Checking Account charges the heftiest fees by far.
+Bank of America’s Advantage Plus Banking Account charges the heftiest fees by far.
 In fact, it’s the only account of the three to charge a monthly fee.
 You’ll pay $12 per month to keep the account open unless you meet one of the following requirements:

 - Be a student under the age of 24